I was allergic to the internet.

 Ya, I get it.
 I wasn’t always a digitally-savvy online boss.
 The internet can be intimidating and it can be hard putting yourself out there.

 I spent most of my career working my way up in the print world, art directing national magazines.
-I started before desktop publishing.
-Before digital photography, Facebook or Pinterest were a thing.
+I started back in the dark ages… before digital photography, Facebook or Pinterest were a thing.

 Luckily for me, I’ve been on computers most of my career and have kept up with new technology.
 And I love it.
 So when print media hit hard times and I was packaged out I knew I had to blaze a new trail on my own.
 And I had to do it online.
 But I didn’t want to look like just some rookie freelancer – I needed to look pro.